Register 19 Seats Remaining

 A Body in Translation by Aashay Dalvi

-From There to Here by Marjorie-Anne Knight
+From There to Here by Marjorie-Ann Knight

 Marjorie has a lot of lived experience when it comes to the challenges and consequences of poverty.
 She has struggled as a member of the working poor, experiencing precarious work while raising a family.
 She is passionate about advocating for those who struggle due to inadequate income and services.
 In 2018, Marjorie took her first step into politics and remains active in the Riding of Cambridge for the NDP.
 She continues to be engaged in her community and is a founding member of Rhythm and Blues Cambridge, working with community partners to create opportunities for our BIR communities.
 She may be found working as Community Faculty with the Lyle Hallman School of Social Work at Wilfrid Laurier University where she engages with the upcoming social workers in our community.
 Marjorie currently serves on the boards of The Cambridge Shelter Corp and ACCKWA.
 She is presently employed as a Family Outreach Worker with the House of Friendship in Cambridge.